 Written by Ian Hall.

-Ian Hall is a Professor in the School of Government and International Relations at Griffith University, Australia, and a member of both the Centre for Governance and Public Policy and the Griffith Asia Institute.
+Ian Hall is a Professor in the School of Government and International Relations and member of the Griffith Asia Institute at Griffith University.
 He tweets @DrIanHall.
-Image credit: CC by White House/Flickr.
+Image Credit: CC by Department for Foreign Affairs and Trade.